yezyilomo/django-restql/README.md

     ]
 ```

 **django-restql** handle all GET requests with `query` parameter, this parameter is the one used to pass all fields to be included in a response.
-For example to select `id` and `username` fields from `user` model, send a request with a ` query` parameter as shown below.
+For example to select `id` and `username` fields from User model, send a request with a ` query` parameter as shown below.

 `GET /users/?query={id, username}`